dafny-lang/dafny/docs/DafnyRef/Expressions.md

    charToken | stringToken )
 ````
 A literal expression is a boolean literal, a null object reference,
-an integer or real literal, a character or string literal,
+an integer or real literal, a character or string literal.

+## 21.20. `this` Expression
-or `this`, which denotes the current object in the context of
+The `this` token denotes the current object in the context of
-an instance method or function.
+a constructor, instance method, or instance function.

 ## 21.21.
 Fresh Expressions {#sec-fresh-expression}